skhunDC/EAreviews/README.md

   review files from Drive via the new `deleteAllReviews` function in `Code.gs`.

 The project is intentionally lightweight and open.
 Feel free to modify or extend it as needed.

+## Mobile + Desktop Compatibility
+The entire site now uses a **mobile-first** design.
+Layouts rely on Tailwind CSS utilities along with Flexbox, CSS Grid and custom media queries so pages scale gracefully from phones to large monitors.
+Language toggling continues to work across all screen sizes.

+### Testing Responsiveness
+Use your browser's DevTools or a mobile emulator to resize the viewport.
+Keeping the width under **480&nbsp;px** closely simulates a phone.